Statamic vs WordPress: a practical, no-drama comparison

 • Path 1: WP + page builder / many plugins.
 You gain speed up front, but long-term costs rise: deeper dependency on third-party modules, harder "safe" updates, and often worse speed metrics from added markup and scripts.
 Maintenance becomes ongoing compatibility checks and manual optimization.

 • Path 2: No page builders—Statamic or a custom WP theme.
 You may pay more at the start (more engineering), but updates are more predictable: fewer hidden couplings, changes flow through code review, and the risks of regressions or speed drops are lower.
 The Statamic license typically pays for itself by reducing hours spent on support and performance fixes.
+(We cover our Statamic development approach in detail on the Statamic service page.)

 If you need to get on air fast and a standard look is acceptable, a WordPress theme wins the launch price.
 If the project will grow (distinct design, regular releases, integrations), a no-builder stack often erases the initial gap and is frequently cheaper over 12–24 months.